AyushCodez/Hacknite-23/README.md

 ## How to run the project

+These instructions assume that Python version 3.8 or higher has been installed on the system and is on the `PATH` in case of Windows.

 1. Install dependencies: Make sure you're in the same directory as `requirements.txt` and enter the following on the command line:
     a. macOS/Linux:  `python3 -m pip install -r requirements.txt`
     b.
 Windows: `pip install -r requirements.txt`

 2. Run the flask server: Make sure you're in the same directory as `app.py` and enter `flask run` on the command line.

-3. A hyperlink to the server
+3. A hyperlink to the server will show up on the command line.
+Follow that link to reach the local host.
+You can access the site using this link.